CEX.IO is a solid cryptocurrency platform. But watch out for its high fees when buying and selling bitcoin.

 |Crypto Capital (for bitcoin)||No commission|

-Sending the bitcoin to your recipient
+Sending the cryptocurrency to your recipient

 Selling the bitcoin